shankarkhatri/cloud_coursework/README.md

-Flask on OpenShift
+Cloud Coursework
 ==================

-This git repository helps you get up and running quickly w/ a Flask installation on OpenShift.
+This git repository is for cloud computing Coursework ECS781P

 Running on OpenShift